DovoruSteve/robotserver/README.md

 Installation

-	Java 17 or newer to compile and / or run the robot server
+	Java 17 or newer is required to to compile and / or run the robot server

-	Maven 3 or newer if you want to recompile it and run the unit tests
+	Maven 3 or newer is required only if you want to recompile it and run the unit tests

 	Download / clone the repo.
 I've included the jar so you can run it without rebuilding it

-	Once downloaded, run it by changing into the robotserver directory and running
+	Once downloaded (and extracted, if you downloaded the zip), in a shell (or command window on Windows), run it by changing into the robotserver directory and running

 	     java -jar target/robot-0.0.1.jar